deivides/rag_chatbot/README.md

 # 🤖 Chatbot with RAG and Multiple LLM Support

-This project implements a chatbot that leverages the power of **Retrieval-Augmented Generation (RAG)** to answer questions based on user-uploaded PDF documents.
-It utilizes multiple Large Language Models (LLMs) from OpenAI, facilitated by the **Langchain** framework, and provides a user-friendly interface built with **Streamlit**.
+This project implements a chatbot that leverages the power of **Retrieval Augmented Generation (RAG)** to answer questions based on user uploaded PDF documents.
+It utilizes multiple Large Language Models (LLMs) from OpenAI, facilitated by the **Langchain** framework, and provides a user friendly interface built with **Streamlit**.

 ## ✨ Features

 * **Document Upload:** Easily upload multiple PDF files to be used as the knowledge base.
-* **RAG Implementation:** Employs Retrieval-Augmented Generation to provide contextually relevant answers by combining information retrieval with LLM generation.
+* **RAG Implementation:** Employs Retrieval Augmented Generation to provide contextually relevant answers by combining information retrieval with LLM generation.
 * **Multiple LLM Support:** Choose between various OpenAI models (`gpt-3.5-turbo`, `gpt-4`, `gpt-4-turbo`, `gpt-4o-mini`, `gpt-4o`) to experiment with different response styles and capabilities.
 * **Vector Database:** Creates and utilizes a vectorized **SQLite** database (using ChromaDB) to store embeddings of the document chunks for efficient semantic search. 💾
-* **Contextual Conversations:** Maintains the history of your conversation, allowing for more natural and follow-up questions. 💬
+* **Contextual Conversations:** Maintains the history of your conversation, allowing for more natural and follow up questions. 💬
-* **User-Friendly Interface:** Built with Streamlit for an intuitive and interactive experience. streamlit
+* **User Friendly Interface:** Built with Streamlit for an intuitive and interactive experience. streamlit
 * **Local Processing:** Your files are processed locally, ensuring data privacy. 🔒

 ## 🛠️ Technologies Used

 * **Python:** The primary programming language.
-* **Langchain:** A framework for building LLM-powered applications. 🔗
+* **Langchain:** A framework for building LLM powered applications. 🔗
 * **Streamlit:** A library for creating interactive web applications. streamlit
 * **OpenAI API:** For accessing Large Language Models and embedding models. 🔑
 * **`decouple`:** To manage API keys and other configurations securely.